2012 in mixed martial arts events: M-1 Global

 The first event of 2012 for M-1 Global was M-1 Challenge 31 held on March 16, 2012 at the Ice Palace in Saint Petersburg, Russia.
 The event included a welterweight championship bout with Yasubey Enomoto unsuccessfully defending his title against Rashid Magomedov.
 Magomedov won the fight by unanimous decision.
 On May 17, 2012, M-1 Challenge 32 is expected to be held at the Crocus Expo arena in Moscow, Russia.
 The event will include a Lightweight Championship bout in which Daniel Weichel will attempt to defend his title against Yuri Ivlev.

 Maximum Fighting Championship

 Maximum Fighting Championship started off the year with MFC 32: Bitter Rivals on January 27, 2012, at the Mayfield Inn Trade and Conference Centre in Edmonton, Alberta, Canada.
 The main event consisted of bout between UFC veteran Wilson Gouveia and Dwayne Lewis that was scheduled to be for five five-minute rounds.
 Following about a round and a half of kicks to Lewis' legs, Gouveia took Lewis down to the mat and earned a technical knockout victory at 3:19 of the second round.
 In the hours prior to the event Antonio McKee was stripped of his MFC Lightweight Championship after he failed to make weight.
-He still went on to fight Brian Cobb who was originally schedule to fight for the championship.
+He still went on to fight Brian Cobb who was originally scheduled to fight for the championship.
 After three rounds of fighting, McKee defeated Cobb by unanimous decision.